2Ryo1/11401_CS203A/studynote/Array.md

            swap A[j] and A[j+1]
 ```
 ### Selection Sort
-Selection Sort minimizes swaps, making it useful when data movement is costly.
+<ins>Selection Sort minimizes swaps, making it useful when data movement is costly.</ins>
 - Typical Use Cases: Embedded systems with costly writes, small datasets, teaching minimum selection
 ```text
 procedure selectionSort(A[1..n]):